Running to the Music: the natural motivator is a fun activity that will improve your fitness levels and is a great way to stay fit and healthy.

 Music is probably one of the best influencers in the world.
 It can influence our thoughts, feelings, and behaviors.
 Everybody, sometime in our lives, felt pumped up while listening to your favorite rock song.
 Or even moved to tears by another soft song or a tender live performance.
 These human reactions to the tune can help you understand the power of music.
 The power to impact moods and even inspire action.

 Have you ever responded to a tune by tapping your toes or drumming your fingers?
 As humans, it’s in our DNA to respond to rhythm.
 Scientific studies have shown that music can help you move in the best, most effective way possible, mainly in the context of sports activity.

 Music helps you enhance your activity performance, endurance, and recovery makes exercise more enjoyable.
 The connection between music and exercise performance is strong.

-Every runner, now and then, experiences a bad day, when running is the least thing they want to do.
+Every runner, now and then, experiences a bad day when running is the last thing they want to do.
 For those days, your favorite playlist may be precisely what you need.
-It will give you the extra pump, the extra motivation, you need.
+It will give you the extra pump, the extra motivation you need.

 The Journal of Strength and Conditioning Research observed that listening to music before a training run will get you fired up and prepare you for what’s to come.

 And that’s not all.
 If you flip on your playlist, following a particular beat can help you properly regulate your pace.
 It can help you keep the same precise pace with less effort.
 Even more, matching the tune with your stride can help you refine your stride to make you a more efficient runner.